-I encourage you to enter discussions with potential providers with a general idea of what you think you want.
+I encourage you to enter any discussion with potential digital providers with a plan.
 At the same time, be open to listening to the expert and taking their advice on the direction in which they would take your business.

-Just as you (hopefully) wouldn’t tell your accountant how to do your annual federal taxes, I encourage you to not try to tell a consultant or agency how to do what they are specialized in.
-If they have the requisite experience (and if they don’t, stop speaking with them) and good references, then listen to their advice the same way that you would listen to your accountant.
+Just as you wouldn’t tell your accountant how to do your annual federal taxes, I encourage you to not try to tell an marketing agency how to market.
+If they have the requisite experience (if they don’t—stop speaking with them) and good references, then listen to their advice the same way that you would listen to your accountant.

 You might not have penalties and fees from the government like you could if you don’t listen to your accountant, but if you don’t listen to an expert’s input then you’re risking your business not growing like you would like.

 This goes back to most people in the world being trustworthy.
-An agency or consultant who simply puts together something so that they can get a longer contract, and therefore doesn’t see the results for their client, will not stay in business very long.
+An agency who puts together a shortened proposal so that they can get a longer contract—and therefore doesn’t get results—will not stay in business very long.

-If this is a concern of yours and you are afraid that having conversations with an agency will bias you towards hiring them when maybe a consultant would be a better fit, then we can help you at Credo with our Porter Service.
-This is a paid hour of consulting with me (John, founder and veteran digital marketer) to help you put together your strategy for hiring the right provider.
+If this is a concern of yours, we can assist you with our Porter Service.
+This is a paid hour of consulting with me (John, founder and veteran digital marketer) to help you put together your strategy to hire the right agency.

-To help you send a better description to agencies you are interested in working with, I’ve created a matrix embedded below that will give you a marketing brief that you can copy/paste and either use on Credo so we can help you find the right providers to speak with, or to simply take and send to the providers you have found on your own.
+To help you send a better description to agencies you are interested in working with, I’ve created a matrix embedded below that will give you a marketing brief.
+You can copy and paste and fit it to your needs.

 Click the button below to check out the tool!
 I hope it helps you as much as it has helped us.